TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- When holstering, we'll need to check if the item is in hotbar already and if not, assign a new slot
-	- That's because we'll remove the loaded mags from the hotbar

 - Some additional slots for magazines in case we don't have a backpack
+	- Do we make it an item deposit of the player or a personal deposit item?
+		- PERSONAL_ITEM_DEPOSIT pros:
+			- Works out of box in GUI
+			- Can later make it an actual item, purchasable
+		- PERSONAL_ITEM_DEPOSIT cons:
+			- Have to create an additional, actual item entity for each player
+				- Item without physical body?
+				- Cons
+					- More memory wasted
+						- Won't take more than a single shell, though
+			- Corner cases
+				- (negliglible) we don't want to assign it to hotbar nor want it to participate in selection setups
+					- actually that's easy because selection groups only ever look in hotbar items
+				- (negliglible) we want to drop all items from personal deposit, not the personal deposit item
+		- ITEM DEPOSIT pros:
+			- Works out of box with hotbar
+			- (negliglible) Works out of box with drop_from_all_slots
+			- Dont have to create any new item
+		- ITEM DEPOSIT cons:
+			- Some shit corner cases in GUI
 	- Option: Several additional actual magazine slots in the torso
 	- Option: A big pocket slot for the torso and several slots inside
 	- Either way, we introduce several additional item deposit slots
 	- Why not have a single item deposit?
 		- A basic player deposit
 		- Some small amount of space available

+- When holstering, we'll need to check if the item is in hotbar already and if not, assign a new slot
+	- That's because we'll remove the loaded mags from the hotbar

 - Reloading
 	- Solution: A bool reloading_intent in the capability